 Yes, you can accomplish this without using EDIT.

-Try using VM:Secure's MAINT command with the DEFINE operator.
+Try using VM:Secure's MAINT command with the DEFINE parameter.

 VMXMAI0317I Directory updated online.